FuyaLuo/MornGAN/README.md

 </details>

 ## Downloading files using Baidu Cloud Drive
-If the above Google Drive link is not available, you can try to download the relevant code and files through the [Baidu cloud link](https://pan.baidu.com/s/1ojaqDf6dV_XYrsOqi1NNAg), extraction code: ir2d.
+If the above Google Drive link is not available, you can try to download the relevant code and files through the [Baidu cloud link](https://pan.baidu.com/s/1QgIPiFFGOwBfNsPWYa0Mfg), extraction code: morn.

 ## Citation
 If you like our work and use the code or models for your research, please cite our work as follows.